wjlewis/brief-cases/README.md

 const Maybe = createSumType('Nothing', 'Just');
 ```

-The value `Maybe` has two methods named `Nothing` and `Just` that can be used to construct values as follows:
+The value `Maybe` has two "static methods" named `Nothing` and `Just` that can be used to construct values as follows:

 ```javascript
 const justAThree = Maybe.Just('3');